 Furthermore, we substitute \eqref{eq_SINR_ZF} into \eqref{eq_problem_b} and obtain the minimum transmit power of user $k$ for satisfying the achievable-rate requirement as

-where $\eta_{k}=2^{r_{k}}-1$ represents the minimum-SINR requirement for user $k$.
-Note that the transmit power shown in \eqref{eq_power_ZF} is always non-negative, and thus constraint \eqref{eq_problem_d} is satisfied.
-As a result, the optimal solution for the total transmit power of users for satisfying the minimum-achievable-rate constraint can be expressed as
+where $\eta_{k}=2^{r_{k}}-1$ represents the minimum-SINR requirement for user $k$, $1 \leq k \leq K$.
+Besides, to minimize the total transmit power under any given MA positioning vector $\tilde{\mathbf{u}}$, the optimal transmit power of each user should be set as its lower bound, i.e., $\bar{p}_{k}$ in \eqref{eq_power_ZF}, for satisfying the minimum-achievable-rate requirement.
+Note that the transmit power $\bar{p}_{k}$ is always non-negative, and thus constraint \eqref{eq_problem_d} is satisfied.
+As a result, under any given $\tilde{\mathbf{u}}$ and the corresponding ZF combining matrix, the optimal solution for the total transmit power of users for satisfying the minimum-achievable-rate constraint can be expressed as